 (hereafter abbreviated as JH).

 Having published my book 1*), I tried to keep to date with the current state of political philosophy and ran into two books by JH .
-One,“The idea of democracy”, was only edited by her and consisted of papers contemporary authors dealing with different aspects of democracy and leading to contradictory conclusions, without any effort at synthesis.
+One,“The idea of democracy”, was only edited by her and consisted of papers from contemporary authors dealing with different aspects of democracy and leading to contradictory conclusions, without any effort at synthesis.
 Its title is misleading: it is not ‘the’ idea, it is a collection of ideas; no “Idea” emerges.
-These books confirm the confusion I encountered four decades ago when I joined the board of directors of the chapter Rotterdam of a new political party dedicated to the rejuvenation of our democracy: D66 and found out that its members had ( and still have) diffuse, different and contradictory views about democracy.
-They can and do switch from one view to another, as best suited their interests and/or reflect the whims of its members which mainly following the current political fashion.
-Hence the above-mentioned book.
-The other book (POLITICAL PHILOSOPHY) presents the current state of political philosophy; it devote a section to one name, Ronald Dworkin, with which I did not deal in my book because – when writing it – his work was not yet widely acknowledged.
+These books confirm the confusion I encountered four decades ago when I joined the board of directors of the chapter Rotterdam of a new political party dedicated to the rejuvenation of our democracy: D66 and found out that its members had (and still have) diffuse, different and contradictory views about democracy.
+They can and do switch from one view to another, as best suited their interests and/or reflect the whims of its members which mainly follow the current political fashion.
+The other book (POLITICAL PHILOSOPHY) presents the current state of political philosophy; it devotes a section to one name, Ronald Dworkin, with which I did not deal in my book because – when writing it – his work was not yet widely acknowledged.
 He mainly deals with distributive justice and attempts to reconcile two irreconcilable concepts: objective equality (income) and subjective equality (social decision-making) by – ad hoc – stretching the concept of freedom beyond its ‘natural’ definition.
 It thus cannot serve as a basis for a political philosophy.
 It does however provide fruitful concepts when translating the basic concept of democracy presented in my book into more specific conclusions, a job which – given my age – must be done by someone else.
 In her book, Jean Hampton devises many original avenues for dealing with the problems I encountered in my quest.
-I owe her the incentive to further investigate the implications of Locke’s concept of a ‘body politic’ and the ‘civil society’ that will lead to an addendum to my book on this site.
+I owe her the incentive to further investigate the implications of Locke’s concept of a ‘body politic’ and the ‘civil society’.
 The only reason I can imagine why she did not develop the ‘pure’ contract theory I propose is that she persisted in remaining within the historical framework of her discipline.
 Her untimely death is a great loss to all; I would have loved to hear her rejoinder to my view.

 I will not attempt to deal with JH’s whole book.
 She managed to cram into 250 pages not only most of the relevant subjects, but also personal, relevant and original views, and all this in a way which is easy to understand.
 Her citations from other authors are limited to those that are absolutely necessary and derive from barely one fourth of the authors mentioned in her list.
 A fantastic performance My criticisms are not aimed at her work, but at the constraints which academic practice put on her and of which she probably was unaware because she considered them ‘natural’.
-I will limit the discussion to “Part one” which deals with political authority, with the basic organization of society.
+I will limit the discussion to “Part one” which deals with political authority.
 I hope to convince the reader that her rejection of contract theory is unwarranted and that her alternative, consent, suffers from the same ailment as Rawls: it provides no justification for imposing the consequent order on dissenters.
-“Part two” deals with justice, but in a correct interpretation of contract theory, justice is not independent of, but follows from, an adequate solution of the problem of authority.
+“Part two” deals with justice, but in a correct interpretation of contract theory, justice is not independent of an adequate solution of the problem of authority, but follows from it..
 Nonetheless, her part two provides an excellent overview of current theories and offers many relevant considerations when for the application of the principles developed in my book.
 The necessity for dealing with her book is her rejection of contract theory summarized by her on page 110: “In my judgement the contribution of social contract arguments to the development of this (JH‘s) modern conception of democracy is enormous.
 Even though the image of an explicit social contract as the basis for government is a make believe, nonetheless that image must surely have generated in the minds of those who constructed modern democracies the idea that a well-run polity is one that recognizes and allows for the control of the people over that which is their creation: the political regime (p 110).”

 Part one: Political authority.